Creatine HCl vs. Monohydrate: Is There a New Gold Standard?

-Creatine supplements are ubiquitous in the realm of sports nutrition.
-Myriad formulations are currently on the market, most containing the tried-and-true monohydrate form of creatine.
-But recently, creatine hydrochloride (HCl) has become a prominent creatine supplement with purported (read: scientifically unsubstantiated) advantages over creatine monohydrate.
+Creatine monohydrate supplements have stood the test of time, and for good reason, considering the multitude of studies backing the monohydrate form of creatine.
+But recently, creatine hydrochloride (HCl) has become a prominent creatine supplement with purported advantages over creatine monohydrate.

 Creatine is a naturally occurring molecule that the body—primarily the liver—produces via amino acids.
 Whereas creatine monohydrate contains one molecule of crystalline water per creatine molecule, creatine hydrochloride is the same but with hydrochloric acid (HCl) in place of water.
 In other words, creatine HCl is the hydrochloride salt of creatine.